MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

   resource for a limited time.
 * Append the Storage account key (`;ljkAkl...==`).
 Use this method when Kusto needs to access the resource on an ongoing basis.
 * Append a base-64 encoded AAD access token (`;token=AadToken`).
 Make sure the token is for the resource `https://storage.azure.com/`.
 * Append `;impersonate` to the URI.
-Kusto will use the requestor's principal identity and impersonate it to access the resource.
-Principal needs to have the appropriate RBAC role assignments to be able to perform the read/write operations, as documented [here](/azure/storage/blobs/data-lake-storage-access-control).
+Kusto will use the requestor's principal identity and impersonate this identity to access the resource.
+The principal must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
+For more information, see [blob access control](https://docs.microsoft.com/en-us/azure/storage/common/authorization-resource-provider?toc=/azure/storage/blobs/toc.json#assign-management-permissions-with-azure-role-based-access-control-azure-rbac).

 Examples (note that this is showing obfuscated string literals, so as not to expose the account key, SAS or token):